MK2112/nn-zero-to-hero-notes/README.md

 ## Acknowledgments

-Thank you Andrej Karpathy for creating and sharing the "Neural Networks: Zero to Hero" tutorial series.
-Find more of Andrej's work on his [GitHub](https://github.com/karpathy) and [𝕏/Twitter](https://x.com/karpathy).
+Thank you Andrej Karpathy for creating and sharing the "Neural Networks: Zero to Hero" tutorial series.<br>Find more of Andrej's work on his [GitHub](https://github.com/karpathy) and [𝕏/Twitter](https://x.com/karpathy).

 ## License

 MIT.
-Please attribute the original content to Andrej Karpathy and provide links to the tutorial series, the videos and this repo.
+Please attribute the original content to Andrej Karpathy and provide links to the tutorial series, the videos and this repository.
+This repository is not affiliated with Andrej Karpathy or any of his official channels.